hefan/spree_sofort/README.md

 SpreePaymentNetwork
 ===================

-Extends Spree for supporting Payment Network aka sofortueberwesing.de aka sofort.com.
+Extends Spree for supporting Payment Network aka sofortueberweisung.de aka sofort.com.
 An appropiate Merchant Account is required to use it.

 Installation